The Battle of Ahmed Khel 1880 : almost another disaster in Afghanistan?

 1,200 Afghans were buried by Stewart’s men; his force lost the comparatively low number – considering the ferocity of the attack and the numbers engaged – of 17 killed and 124 wounded.
 The cavalry suffered most: the 19th Bengal Lancers sustained the highest casualties, with 5 killed and 48 wounded, with no less than 17 Indian Orders of Merit conferred on the 19th for this one action.
 The 2nd Punjab Cavalry lost 3 men killed and 20 wounded, while the 59th lost one man killed, 2 wounded; the 2/60th lost 3 killed and 2 wounded; the 2nd Sikhs lost 1 killed and 10 wounded; the 3rd Gurkhas lost only 4 “followers” and the Artillery a total of 1 killed and 2 wounded.

 Not surprisingly, the news of Stewart’s victory (and another in the sizeable but now forgotten action at Urzu a few days later) was warmly received in Delhi and in London; Stewart was congratulated on his effective command and, as usual, put forward a large number of “mentions” to the various units and officers who had taken part in the battle.
-In due course, a clasp “Ahmed Khel” was authorised for wear on the Afghan War medal in commemoration of what was a really hard-won victory.
+In due course, a clasp “Ahmed Khel” was authorised for wear on the Afghan War medal in commemoration of what was a really hard-won victory which so easily could have been a defeat.

 Left – reverse of medal with a mixed Anglo-Indian column on the march through mountainous terrain.

 But not everyone was so satisfied with Stewart’s actions at Ahmed Khel – the first significant battle that he had actually commanded in a long career.
+There were a number of very critical responses to Stewart’s generalship.
 One staff officer, Col. H. B. Hanna, who wrote a detailed account of the war (and who did not mince his words when it came to what he considered bad generalship on anyone’s part) wrote that Stewart, far from behaving in a way that was “above all praise” had courted disaster in the way that he fought the battle and was saved rather by the discipline of the troops he commanded than by his own tactical skill.
 It could so easily have been an earlier Maiwand…

 Right – Some of the men who marched via Ahmed Khel to Kabul did exactly the reverse march under Sir Fred Roberts in his famous ‘Kabul-Kandahar’ march (Aug.
 1880) and were awarded the bronze star which commemorated the exploit and clasp for the battle at Kandahar on 1st September.